 - spikes: plot spike rasters on the ephys traces or separately below the traces.

-- cell metrics: use cell metrics to filter, group or sort cells (see example screenshot below).
+- cell metrics: use cell metrics to filter, group, or sort cells (see the example screenshot below).

-- events and manipulations: You can inspect detected events, flag individual events (again see the example below).
+- events and manipulations: You can inspect the detected events and flag individual events (again see the example below).

 - states: show and navigate states.

 - behavior and trials: Show 2D behavior (not standardized yet), linearized positions, and trial data.